18 April 1916: Pte Sam Naylor

 After immediately re-enlisting, Sam was sent to Gallipoli in October 1915 and, from there his unit moved on to Mesopotamia in order to take part in the relief of Kut al Amara.

-Sam Nayolr was killed in action during the attack on the Beit Aisa line on 18 April 1916 and he is commemorated on the Basra Memorial, Iraq.
+Sam Naylor was killed in action during the attack on the Beit Aisa line on 18 April 1916.
+He is commemorated on the Basra Memorial, Iraq.

-Sam Naylor was married to Christina and the father of nine children.
-His brother George served and died, and did Sam and Christiana's two oldest sons 18081 S/Cpl Albert (born May 1897) 11th/7th E. Lancs Reg: and died 37103 Pte Sam (born 1898) E.Lancs Reg: served and died also.
+Sam was married to Christina and the father of nine children.
+His brother George served and died, as did Sam and Christiana's two oldest sons 18081 S/Cpl Albert (born May 1897) 11th/7th E. Lancs Reg: and died 37103 Pte Sam (born 1898) E.Lancs Reg: served and died also.

 18 April 1916 killed in action